 The term hosting, as in web hosting, simply refers to the place where you store your website.
 Because of the importance that the concept holds with regards to online activity, understanding the basics of web hosting and the sorts of web hosting services you can use will prove more helpful than trying to figure out which HTML editor to make use of.

 There is little point in trying to understand the basics of web hosting if you do not have a clear understanding of some basic concepts about the internet, websites, blogs and so on.
-And even with these concepts in mind, there are certain basic terms and concepts that underlie web hosting and which must be understood before hand, such as:
+And even with these concepts in mind, before you learn how to create blog, there are certain basic terms and concepts that underlie web hosting and which must be understood before hand, such as:

 This is the name that you use to identify your website, i.e. words that you type into the address bar of your browser to access a website, usually leading to the homepage of a given site.